ahmedshahabaz/6D-Pose-Estimation/README.md

 # 6D-Pose-Estimation

-In this project, we reused the code provided by the authors of [Deep Object Pose Estimation for Semantic Robotic Grasping of Household Objects](https://arxiv.org/pdf/1809.10790.pdf).
+## In this project, we reused the code provided by the authors of [Deep Object Pose Estimation for Semantic Robotic Grasping of Household Objects](https://arxiv.org/pdf/1809.10790.pdf).

-# The original code can be found in the following [Github](https://github.com/NVlabs/Deep_Object_Pose).
+## The original code can be found in the following [Github](https://github.com/NVlabs/Deep_Object_Pose).

+## ________

+# This project comprised four stages.

+## First, we performed a literature review in which we found that the state-of-the-art approaches are deep learning based.

+## Second, we replicated the results of the DOPE paper with the weights published by the authors.

+## Third, we downloaded the YCB-Video benchmark dataset published in [https://bop.felk.cvut.cz/datasets/] [https://arxiv.org/abs/1808.08319](BOP: Benchmark for 6D Object Pose Estimation).
+Finally, we evaluated the performance of the DOPE model ourselves using the ADD metric proposed in [https://rse-lab.cs.washington.edu/projects/posecnn/](PoseCNN: A Convolutional Neural Network for 6D Object Pose Estimation in Cluttered Scenes).
+We had to use the original object models in order to compare the ground truth versus the estimation.